Fill your College Details

 String newStr = str.replace(CharSequence target, CharSequence replacement);

-String is immutable, meaning any modification creates a new object, which can lead to higher memory usage and slower performance.
+Since strings are immutable, any changes they make result in a new object, which might cause slower performance and more memory usage.
 In contrast, StringBuffer is mutable, allowing changes directly to the existing object.

 StringBuffer confirms thread safety through methods which makes it more suitable for multi-threaded environments and faster for frequent modifications.
-Here are the difference between string and string buffer:
+Here are the difference between string and string buffer in Java:

 Difference between String Buffer and String Builder

-String Buffer in Java is thread-safe, as its methods are synchronized which makes it ideal for multi-threaded environments where data consistency is required.
-However, this thread safety introduces synchronization overhead, making it slower.
+String Buffer in Java is perfect for numerous threads where data consistency is needed since its methods are synchronised, making it thread-safe.
+Nevertheless, the slower synchronisation direction is introduced by this thread safety.
 Here are the differences between string buffer and string builder:

 Practical Use Cases of StringBuffer